Racine County Youth In Governance Representatives (2018-2019)

 1. Youth must be nominated for the Youth in Governance program (see nomination form below.)

-2. Youth nominees will receive a Youth in Governance application to complete along with a written reference form.
+2. Youth nominees will receive a Youth in Governance application to complete.
 Applicants must send the completed application by the deadline.
 The application consists of basic contact information, school, GPA, and questions about their intended objectives for the Youth In Governance program and how the program will increase their civic awareness and leadership skills.

 3. The Government Services Committee of the Racine County Board will review the application materials and interview selected youth applicants.
 The committee will recommend up to ten candidates to the Racine County Board Chairman for official appointment.